 Be sure to drink plenty of water throughout the day to replace what your body perspires.
 You can download an app on your cell phone that reminds you to take a drink.
 Avoid alcohol and caffeine, which will dehydrate you.
 When outdoors, consider a sports drink to replace electrolytes.

 Run errands early in the morning or later in the evening when it is cooler.
 During heatwaves, stay inside in air conditioned spaces as much as possible.
 Even if you have done everything you can to prepare to guard against a heat-related illnesses, you may still become overheated.
+This is how will keep your cool this summer.

 While getting out of the sun and taking steps to cool the body and replenish fluids often corrects the problem, if you or a loved one does not improve or is showing signs of a heat-related illness after hours or on the weekend, contact Hello Home Doctor Service to schedule an in-home visit.